Main conjectures for higher rank nearly ordinary families -- I: Introduction and set up

 Here $e_p^+:=(-1)^{j-w_2}(j-w_2)!\,e_p$ and $e_p=e_p(\kappa)$ is the $p$-adic multiplier given by

 in case $F^{-+}V_\kappa$ is crystalline, and

 when $F^{-+} V_\kappa\,\vert_{I_p} \cong E_\kappa(\omega_2+1-j)(\eta)$ with $\textup{ord}_p(\textup{cond}(\eta))=n\geq1$.

-Also, for every $\kappa$ as above but $j \leq w_2$) we also have the following commutative diagram:
+Also, for every $\kappa$ as above with $j \leq w_2$ we also have the following commutative diagram:

-where $e_p^-:=\dfrac{e_p}{(w_2-j)!}$\,. \end{thma} We should note that our argument here goes through directly, without passing to an unramified twist as in \cite{KLZ2}.
-We also refer the reader to Remark~\ref{rem:comparetorubinwithGausssums} who might be curious about absence of the Gauss sums in the portions of the interpolation formulae that concern non-crystalline specializations.
+where $e_p^-:=\dfrac{e_p}{(w_2-j)!}$\,. \end{thma} {A similar statement is proved in \cite[Theorem 8.2.8]{KLZ2}, by reducing to the case where the $p$-local Galois representation in consideration is unramified, which the authors of op. cit. handle in \cite[Theorem 8.2.3]{KLZ2}.
+Our construction here goes through directly without passing to an unramified twist of $F^{-+}\TT_\cyc$.
+Hence it is simpler and the method works in a more general situation.} We also refer the reader to Remark~\ref{rem:comparetorubinwithGausssums} who might be curious about absence of the Gauss sums as compared to \cite[Theorem 8.2.3]{KLZ2}, in the portions of the interpolation formulae that concern non-crystalline specializations.

-Next, we state a particular consequence on locally restricted Euler system machinery for higher dimensional coefficient rings obtained by the theory intorocduced in Section~\ref{sec:dimreduction}.
+Next, we state a particular consequence of the locally restricted Euler system machinery for higher dimensional coefficient rings obtained through the theory developed in Section~\ref{sec:dimreduction}.
 We note that we do not require any $p$-ordinary hypothesis in the most general form (Theorem~\ref{thm:weakleopoldt} below) of our results.
 In this portion, we shall assume that $\mathcal{R}_\cyc $ is isomorphic to a power series ring in three variables $\mathcal{O}[[X_1,X_2,X_3]]$, where $\mathcal{O}$ is the ring of integers of a finite extension of $\QQ_p$.
 This assumption turns out to be not so restrictive; see \cite[Lemma 2.7]{fouquetochiai} in this regard.